openskynetwork/receiver-kit/README.md

  #Username = [your username goes here]
  ```

-You can use [Google Maps](https://maps.google.com) to determine the latitude and longitude of the antenna.
+You can use [Google Maps](https://maps.google.com)([https://maps.google.com](https://maps.google.com) to determine the latitude and longitude of the antenna.
 Simply right-click on the location of where your antenna will be mounted (not the position of the receiver-case), select "What's here?" in the context menu and read the lat/lng information from the small popup in the bottom middle:

 ![alt text](images/latlng.png "Google Maps Lat, Lng")

 Latitude and longitude values with at least 4 fractional digits are preferable.
 So Google Maps definitely provides sufficient accuracy if the correct location is selected.
 The online tool [https://www.daftlogic.com/sandbox-google-maps-find-altitude.htm](https://www.daftlogic.com/sandbox-google-maps-find-altitude.htm) uses the Google Maps API to determine the altitude.
 Use this to determine the altitude of your antenna in meters.
 Don't forget to take the height of the building into account, if you mount your antenna on a roof.
-Instead of using different online tools you can also download [Google Earth](https://www.google.de/intl/de/earth/) ([Google Earth](https://www.google.de/intl/de/earth/)) and use the 3D mode to determine the exact coordinates of your antenna, already including the height of the building.
+Instead of using different online tools you can also download [Google Earth](https://www.google.de/intl/de/earth/) ([https://www.google.de/intl/de/earth/](https://www.google.de/intl/de/earth/)) and use the 3D mode to determine the exact coordinates of your antenna, already including the height of the building.

 #### Config - OpenSky Network User Name